chloealbright/DevHiveMind/Architecture/Vertical vs Horizontal scaling.md

   - systemDesign
 ---
 ![[GetImage (19).png]]

-vertical and horizontal Scaling Can apply to many scopes like the Codebase Level with many Small process/MultithreadingProcesses or large fewer Processes and at higher scope in terms of microservices

 # Horizontal scaling

 Horizontal scaling (aka scaling out) refers to adding additional nodes or machines to your infrastructure to cope with new demands.
 If you are hosting an application on a server and find that it no longer has the capacity or capabilities to handle traffic, adding a server may be your solution.